scottlabs/ibm-httpfs/README.md

 ## List a directory

-The first argument is the remote directory on HDFS.
+The first argument is the remote directory on HttpFS.
 This will list all the files in that remote directory.

 Returns a promise.

 ```
-hdfs.listDirectory('dir').then(function(response) {
+httpfs.listDirectory('dir').then(function(response) {
     console.log(response);
 });
 ```